Giantess: Motion pictures

-In Dude, Where's My Car?, five nubile female characters morph into an extraterrestrial 20 foot tall giantess played by Jodi Ann Paterson (Playboy Playmate of the Year 2000) who picks up one of the characters and eats him.
+In Dude, Where's My Car?, five nubile female characters morph into an extraterrestrial 20 foot tall giantess played by Jodi Ann Paterson who picks up one of the characters and eats him.
 Talk to Her features a sequence in the style of early silent cinema called 'The Shrinking Lover,' where an accidentally shrunken scientist is rescued from his mother's clutches by his lover, who carries him home in her handbag.
 The shrunken scientist then roams his lover's body while she lies in bed.
 Monsters vs. Aliens features a satirization of Attack of the 50 Foot Woman in which the main protagonist, Susan Murphy, is clobbered by a radioactive meteor that causes her to grow up to 49 feet, 11½ inches, becoming Ginormica.
-In Roger Corman's Attack of the 50 Foot Cheerleader, Cassie Stradford, a college student of Iron Coast University, steals the drug and injects herself with it to make her very pretty.
-However, the drug had a really big side effect when she starts to grow taller and taller until she is a 50 foot tall giantess.
-When Brittany discovers this, she tried to seduce Kyle into giving it to her.
-Even when Kyle was trying to prevent her from knowing, she was accidentally injected with more of the drug than Cassie and growing into a 75 foot tall giantess.
-After a brief catfight, Cassie injected the antidote into Brittany, making her shrink into a dwarf.
+In Attack of the 50 Foot Cheerleader, Cassie Stradford, a college student, steals a drug and injects herself with it to make her pretty.
+However, the drug had a side effect when she starts to grow taller and taller until she is a 50-foot-tall giantess.
+The Incredible Shrinking Woman, which parodies The Incredible Shrinking Man, ends with Lily Tomlin becoming a giantess.

 Outside of Hollywood, giantesses have also appeared in special interest films.
 AC Comics giantess Garganta is featured in a live action DVD movie available from accomics.com entitled Gargantarama, which also includes giantess scenes from many movies as well as the feature length 1958 B-movie Attack of the 50 Foot Woman.
 Embracing the use of the giantess in popular culture, AC has made it a frequently recurring theme in their products.

 Giantesses have also appeared in advertisement campaigns, with similar erotic/humorous intent.
 In 2003, a commercial for the Italian company Puma featured the theme.
 The giantess, played by model/actress Valentina Biancospino, stomps around town causing havoc and swallowing a man whole before finally picking up a man (played by Italian footballer Gianluigi Buffon) and kissing him.
-The following year, Lee Dungarees commercials used the giantess theme alongside the slogan "Whatever Happens, Don't Flinch," hiring model Natalia Adarvez to play a 90 foot tall giantess.
-Also that same year, Victoria Silvstedt (1997 Playboy Playmate of the Year) posed as a giantess for an advertisement for Max Power London, a car show held in London in November 2004.
-In the February 12th, 2005 edition of the UK newspaper, The Sun, Miss Silvstedt again posed as a giantess of Godzilla height next to various London landmarks.
-In a CSL ad, model Polly Brindle appeared as a 98 foot tall giantess walking around New York, where she meets a giant of the same height.